ArthurSpirling/Rejection/essay.md

 Better.
 But still flawed.
-First, when I picked up the big journals, they seemed full of junior professor's work.
+First, when I picked up the big journals, they seemed full of junior professors' work.
 Just not mine.
 And about 90% of academic twitter and Facebook posts seemed to be about celebrating doing better than the other junior professors (specifically, me).
 Not-so-humble brags.
 So it was through gritted teeth that I